wziard/minetestmapper/README.rst

 ^^^^^^^
 Minetestmapper for Windows can be downloaded here: https://github.com/minetest/minetestmapper/releases

-After extracting the archive somewhere minetestmapper will be available from cmd.exe:
+After extracting the archive, minetestmapper can be invoked from cmd.exe:
 ::

 	cd C:\Users\yourname\Desktop\example\path